cjunwchen/installokd311/README.md

   * Compute node has up to 8G memory and up to 1 vCPU.
   * On all nodes, base OS is RHEL(CentOS) 7.4 or later (this example is based on CentOS 7.5).

-# H1 2.
-Prepare DNS
+# 2. Prepare DNS

 It is important to prepare DNS before the installation.
 The domain used in this example is f5se.io, which is a internal   domain.
 Here is how DNS record according to the network diagram above, the external DNS used in this installation is Microsoft AD server.

 ![](https://github.com/cjunwchen/installokd311/blob/master/images/dnsad.png)

-[3] Install Centos
+# 3. Prepare Centos on master and all other nodes

-[4] Update Centos
+## 3.1 Update Centos

 	#sudo yum update -y

-[5] Install docker, and start docker automatically
+## 3.2 Install docker, and start docker automatically

 	#sudo yum install -y docker
 	#sudo systemctl start docker && sudo systemctl enable docker

-[6] Install git
+## 3.3 Install git

 	#sudo yum install -y git

-[7] On All Nodes, Create a user for installation to be used in Ansible and also grant root privileges
+## 3.4 On All Nodes, Create a user for installation to be used in Ansible and also grant root privileges

 	[root@okd-master1~]# echo -e 'Defaults:jun !requiretty\njun ALL = (root) NOPASSWD:ALL' | tee /etc/sudoers.d/openshift
 	[root@okd-master1~]# chmod 440 /etc/sudoers.d/openshift